imroc/req/README.md

 r, _ := req.Get(url, param)
 log.Printf("%v", r) // GET http://foo.bar/api?name=roc&cmd=add {"code":"0","msg":"success"}
 ```
-and the `%-v` format is similar to `%v`, the only difference is that it removes all blank characters, keep content minimal and in one line, it is useful while logging.
+and the `%-v` format is similar to `%v`, the only difference is that it always keep the content in one line, it is useful while logging.

 ## <a name="ToJSON-ToXML">ToJSON / ToXML</a>
 ``` go